gjlander/back-end-prep/module08-mongodb/03-mongoose/lesson-plan.md

 ```

 - To define an `owner` for each duck, simply save the ObjectId of the `User`, and tell Mongoose which collection to search in
+  - Note that the `user` has no reference to the ducks it owns.
+Relationships are defined one-sided.

 ```ts
 owner: {